pixartist/KSPComputer/Readme.md

 Node syntax overview:
 - If you want to add connectors (or other initialization code), override OnCreate() and add connectors via In<type>("name") or Out<type>("name").
 Currently all math nodes use double as type, so you best stick to that.
 Other useful types are bool, vector3 and quaternion.
 More may be added later.
-- If your node is a data node (inherits from Node), override OnUpdateOutputData() and pass data out via Out("name", data); The data should be the same type as the type defined in OnCreate().
-To get input data, use In("name").AsSomeType().
+- To get input data, use In("name").AsSomeType().
 No need to check for null here, a default value will always be provided.
-- If your node can be executed, OnUpdateOutputData will never be called, instead use OnExecute().
-To call an execution node, use ExecuteNext() or ExecuteNext("connectorName");
+- Execute any active code in (if your node inherits from RootNode or ExecutableNode) OnExecute().
+Update output node data in OnUpdateOutputData()
+- To output data use Out("ConnectorName", value)
 - To access game data, use "Program." (for example Program.Vessel, Program.VesselInfo...)